ndecavel/HR-analytics/README.md

 4. All together, we can look at the weighted f1 score of **79%** because our business case revolves around maximizing both precision and recall.
 Note that since this is an imbalanced dataset, our f1 score calculates the metric for each label, weighs it proportionally to its relative frequency, and outputs a score that, in this case, is not in-between the recall and precision score.
-______
+5.
 _________
 # Conclusion: <a id='conclusion'></a>

 ## Summary:
 With a goal of implementing a variety of skills learned in my Machine Learning Lab, this project focused on HR data to help identify whether or not someone is currently looking for a job.
 After extensive EDA, I decided to construct three separate pipelines for preprocessing: one for each type of feature (numerical, categorical, ordinal).
 Next, although my data was imbalanced, I decided against using oversampling with SMOTE because it didn't lead to a noticeable improvement (as shown with cross validation).
 Finally, I tried several of ensemble techniques and decided that my final model would be a StackingClassifer with a variety of estimators derived from my RandomizedSearchCV and a GradientBoostingClassifier as my final estimator.
-Note that I used a weighted f1 score as my metric to compare models with as it equally values precision and recall scores while taking into consideration that the data is imbalanced. **Our final weighted f1 score**
+Note that I used a weighted f1 score as my metric to compare models with as it equally values precision and recall scores while taking into consideration that the data is imbalanced.

 ## Common Questions:
 1. **Why does any of this matter?**